Passive Thermal Computing Infrastructure

 Site survey

-A stretch of river or lake shoreline is evaluated for depth (8–15 ft target), flow rate (2–4 mph), riverbed stability, and year-round water temperature.
-Submera targets sites where ambient water temperature stays below 65°F, which covers the vast majority of U.S. inland waterways.
+Candidate sites are evaluated for water body suitability: depth (8–15 ft target), riverbed or pond-floor stability, and year-round water temperature.
+Submera targets locations where ambient water stays below 65°F, which covers the vast majority of U.S. inland water bodies.

 Step 02